-By Tallulah Bygraves, Selection Manager at Teach First and former Science Teacher
+By Tallulah Bygraves, Head of Selection at Teach First and former Science Teacher

 Disclosure is an ugly term.
-Even the word hints at a dirty secret.
-And then there is the stigma attached to those little square boxes, seemingly blatant in their attempt to pigeon hole and stereotype.
-I know why so many applicants choose to tick the prefer not to say box I was one of them.
+Even the word hints at a dirty secret, and then there is the stigma attached to those little square boxes, unapologetic in their attempt to pigeon-hole and stereotype.
+I know why so many applicants choose to tick the ‘prefer not to say’ box – I was one of them.

-It seemed unreasonable to me that I was expected to serve up my secret shame for inspection, having barely come to terms with it myself; I imagined some faceless prospective employer googling my disability dyspraxia and drawing assumptions about my ability to do the job based on a list of signs and symptoms – many of which did not apply to me.
+It seemed unreasonable to me that I was expected to serve up my secret shame for inspection, having barely come to terms with it myself; I imagined some faceless prospective employer googling ‘dyspraxia’ and drawing assumptions about my ability to do the job based on a list of signs and symptoms, many of which did not apply to me.
 Even when I tried to open my mind to the fact that my disclosure might be used positively, the thought of someone giving me a chance by virtue of my misfortune, smacked of pity.
-If I made a success of my life I wanted to do it despite my disability, not as a result of it.
+If I made a success of my life, I wanted to do it despite my disability, not as a result of it.

-I went through the Teach First assessment process preferring not to say at every juncture, and I was made an offer.
+In 2009 I went through the Teach First Training Programme assessment process ‘preferring not to say’ at every juncture, and I was made an offer.
 I got placed as a Science teacher in the East Midlands, at a school in a small ex-mining community where over 35% of pupils were classed as having Special Educational Needs (SEN).
-My pupils learning difficulties, the environment they had grown up in and the level of support offered to them greatly differed from my experience.
+My pupil’s learning difficulties, the environment they had grown up in and the level of support offered to them greatly differed from my experience.
 My disability had been undiagnosed throughout my school days but time was invested in recognising my strengths and developing my confidence and this had allowed me to overcome my difficulties regardless of the fact that they had no name attached to them.

-No one expected much of the pupils I taught and very few teachers had time left to invest in them, as a non-specialist school, efforts were concentrated on the pupils without disabilities who were considered more likely to achieve at a grade C or above.
-Those with mild disabilities were generally placed in bottom sets and those with severe disabilities were lumped into one class dispassionately referred to as the S-band.
+No one expected much of the pupils I taught and very few teachers had time left to invest in them, as a non-specialist school, efforts were concentrated on the pupils without disabilities who were considered more likely to achieve at grade C or above.
+Pupils with mild disabilities were generally placed in bottom sets and those who were considered to have more severe disabilities were lumped into one class, dispassionately named the ‘S-band’.
 I arrived at the school after 6 weeks intensive training and was handed my timetable.
-Despite the greater experience of my colleagues I had been assigned three out of the five S-band classes.
+Despite the greater experience of my colleagues, I had been assigned three out of the five S-band classes.

-Selection Manager at Teach First and former Science Teacher
+Head of Selection at Teach First and former Science Teacher